Volkoderi

 Volkoderi (Волкодери) is a village in the Resen Municipality of North Macedonia, northwest of Lake Prespa and near Galičica Mountain.
 It is located over 9 km west of the municipal centre of Resen.

 History

 Volkoderi was recorded as having 11 households and 32 male inhabitants in 1873.

 The village suffered during the Ilinden Uprising.
 Ten of the village's homes were burnt down and herds of cattle were taken by the Ottoman Turks.

 Demographics

-Volkoderi has a population of 114 people and is one of only four villages in Resen Municipality that saw a population increase from the 1994 census to the most recent one in 2002.
+Volkoderi has a population of 114 people and is one of only four villages in Resen Municipality that saw a population increase from the 1994 census to the one in 2002.